 - Does an employer plan qualify as "minimum essential coverage" for purposes of the individual mandate?

 Answer: Yes.
-In fact, any employer-sponsored major medical coverage (that does not qualify as a HIPAA excepted benefit) will satisfy an employee's obligation to obtain minimum essential coverage.
+Any employer-sponsored major medical coverage (that does not qualify as a HIPAA excepted benefit) will satisfy an employee's obligation to obtain minimum essential coverage.
 An insurance plan purchased through a state Exchange is another example of qualifying minimum essential coverage.

 American Fidelity Assurance Company does not provide tax or legal advice.